barrowclift/barrowclift.github.io/_posts/2019-08-30-wireguard-server-on-macos.markdown

 * **Luke Sandoval** for his private message revealing that the approach detailed in this guide obfuscates client IPs behind the server's IP.
 Thus, this solution might not meet certain needs and is thus now called out as a caveat in the guide.
 * [**Alessio Nossa**](https://github.com/alessionossa) for informing me that the original "post down" script did *not* in fact remove the PF traffic routing rule as originally claimed (rather, [it only removed the PF "enable" reference](https://www.manpagez.com/man/8/pfctl/).
 Their original comment notifying this miss remains [publicly accessible on Github](https://github.com/barrowclift/barrowclift.github.io/issues/1#issuecomment-1133563862).
 * [**Donavon Buchanan**](https://github.com/dbuchanandev), whose thorough email and sensible [reference repo](https://github.com/dbuchanandev/WireGuard-macOS-IPv6) filled the crucial missing piece of <abbr style="font-variant-caps:unset;font-feature-settings:unset;" title="Internet Protocol version 6">IPv6</abbr> support in this guide.
 Without his contribution, this guide would still be restricted to just <abbr style="font-variant-caps:unset;font-feature-settings:unset;" title="Internet Protocol version 4">IPv4</abbr> connections, and been worse off for it.
+* [**Glenn F. Schreiber**](https://theweatherguy.net/blog/blog-faq/) (a.k.a "theweatherguy") for identifying and notifying me that starting with macOS 13 Ventura the DNS directive prevents the VPN from functioning when set in the *server*'s Wireguard config.

 *[DNS]: Domain Name System
 *[ISP]: Internet Service Provider